christiespeich/Mooberry-Book-Manager/README.txt

 If you have suggestions for a new add-on, feel free to email me at bookmanager@mooberrydreams.com.

 Want regular updates?
+* Like Mooberry Dreams on Facebook: https://www.facebook.com/MooberryDreams
+* Follow Mooberry Dreams on Twitter: https://twitter.com/MooberryDreams
+* Check out the blog: http://www.mooberrydreams.com/blog
-*Like Mooberry Dreams on Facebook: https://www.facebook.com/MooberryDreams *Follow Mooberry Dreams on Twitter: https://twitter.com/MooberryDreams *Subscribe to Mooberry Dreams' mailing list: http://www.mooberrydreams.com/
+* Subscribe to Mooberry Dreams' mailing list: http://www.mooberrydreams.com/products/mooberry-book-manager/

 == Installation ==